merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ### Working with one (or more) metagenomes

-If you are working with one, or more, metagenomic assembly, you can use and run the same commands that we ran on individual genomes, such as {% include PROGRAM name="anvi-gen-contigs-database" %}, {% include PROGRAM name="anvi-run-hmms" %}, {% include PROGRAM name="anvi-run-scg-taxonomy" %}, {% include PROGRAM name="anvi-run-kegg-kofams" %}, etc.
+If you are working with one, or more, metagenomic assemblies, you can use and run the same commands that we ran on individual genomes.
+This includes {% include PROGRAM name="anvi-gen-contigs-database" %}, {% include PROGRAM name="anvi-run-hmms" %}, {% include PROGRAM name="anvi-run-scg-taxonomy" %}, {% include PROGRAM name="anvi-run-kegg-kofams" %}, etc.

-In the datapack, you will find the {% include ARTIFACT name="contigs-db" %} of a mock assembly that we made for you.
+In the datapack, you will find the {% include ARTIFACT name="contigs-db" %} of a mock metagenome assembly that we made for you.
-With {% include PROGRAM name="anvi-display-contigs-stats" %}, we can learn about the contigs count and length, as well as the number of expected genomes:
+With {% include PROGRAM name="anvi-display-contigs-stats" %}, we can learn about the count and length of contigs in the assembly, as well as the number of expected genomes:

 ```bash
 anvi-display-contigs-stats 00_DATA/sample01-contigs.db